Mária Széchy: Life in Tasnád and Murány

 By winter 1641, mother and daughter had reconciled.
-Still suspicious, Széchy continued to preemptively safeguard her inheritance by pleading the king's protection and the support of relatives.
-Eventually, when Mária Drugeth died on 28 May 1643, her will divided the paternal inheritance equally between the three daughters, but disadvantaged Mária Széchy when dividing her own wealth.
-On 21 July, Széchy, bearing the name of her first husband, was installed in Murány Castle and its estates.
-She then persuaded her sisters to make her co-heir in the maternal inheritance without having to pay money.
+Still suspicious, Széchy continued to safeguard her inheritance by pleading the king's protection and the support of relatives.
+Eventually, when Mária Homonnay died on 28 May 1643, her will divided the paternal inheritance equally between her three daughters, but left less of her own estate to Mária than to her sisters.
+On 21 July, Széchy was installed in Murány Castle and its estates, which she inherited with Kata and Éva.
+She then persuaded her sisters to make her an equal co-heir in the maternal inheritance.

 Széchy's coat of arms in Murány Castle on a drawing.

 Managing the Murány estate together with her two brothers-in-law (the husband of Kata Széchy, János Listius and the husband of Éva Széchy, Count Gábor Illésházy) proved difficult.
 The two families moved to Murány in late 1643.
-The idea of dividing the Széchy inheritance seems to have originated with Illésházy, an enterprising and ambitious young man; he wanted to keep Murány for himself and give Enyicke (today Haniska, Slovakia) to Mária Széchy.
-His plans were furthered when Prince George II Rákóczi attacked Hungary.
-The Transylvanians seized the properties of royalists and the royal government those of Rákóczi's supporters.
-Illésházy joined Rákóczi, hoping to easily obtain Murány from her royalist sister-in-law.
-Mária Drugeth's will had ordered her heirs not to ever let the prince of Transylvania seize Murány, and Mária Széchy's interests aligned more with the Habsburg party.
+The solution of dividing the inheritance (so that each land would only belong to one child) seems to have originated with Illésházy, an enterprising and ambitious young man.
+He wanted to keep Murány for himself and give Enyicke (today Haniska, Slovakia) to Mária Széchy.
+His plans were furthered when Prince George II Rákóczi of Transylvania attacked Royal Hungary.
+Illésházy joined Rákóczi, hoping be rewarded with Murány.
+Mária Homonnay's will had ordered her heirs not to ever let the prince of Transylvania seize Murány and Mária Széchy's interests aligned more with the Habsburg party, making her a royalist in the conflict.

-Széchy, who had been staying in Tasnád, moved to Murány with her retinue for her safety.
-The castle by that time was under the rule of Illésházy, backed by Hungarian and German mercenaries.
-In March 1644, Széchy's sisters and brothers-in-law entered into a secret pact of protection and loyalty to each other, probaby as Listius hoped to secure his own portion of the Széchy inheritance through Illésházy's favour.
-Mária Széchy's property rights were simply ignored.
+Széchy, who had been staying in Tasnád, moved to Murány for her safety during the war.
+The castle was under Illésházy's command, who had Hungarian and German mercenaries.
+In March 1644, Széchy's sisters and brothers-in-law entered into a secret pact of protection and loyalty to each other and simply ignoring Mária Széchy's rights.
+Listius probably hoped to ensure his own portion of the Széchy inheritance through the powerful Illésházy's favour.